dianaRiyahi/CGHPM/README.md

 ---

 # Demo
-Here’s a demo video showcasing how our program looks and functions:
+Here’s a demo video showcasing how our program looks and function.
+You can download it from the link below by clicking on "View raw"
 ![demo](demo.mp4)